SAVE $150 per person on Airfare - Ends April 4, 2019SAVE $150 on Airfare - Ends April 4, 2019

 AARP Members are entitled to an exclusive Member Benefit Discount on all Grand European Travel vacations.
 Plus receive a free travel gift!
 Call Toll Free: 1-866-847-3858 for details.

-7 Buffet Breakfasts (BB) and 3 Dinners with Wine (DW) all with tea or coffee.
+7 Breakfasts, 3 Dinners with Wine, all with tea or coffee.

 The currency in France is the Euro (€).
 While it’s a good idea to bring some euros for when you first arrive in France, you’ll usually find a better exchange rate when you arrive in your destination.
 The most convenient way to obtain cash is to use your ATM card at local banks in France.
 We recommend you also bring a valid credit card for purchases while you are traveling.
 It is important that you inform your financial institutions of your travel plans before you leave home so they don’t flag your purchases as potentially fraudulent charges.